perseas/Pyrseas/docs/config.rst

 appended to the path.

 Currently, this file includes specifications for functions, triggers and other objects used by the :program:`dbaugment` utility.
+It also includes the default directory path for storing multiple YAML files in a VCS repository, and the path to data files for use by the data import and export facilities.

 User Configuration
 ------------------